 \begin{remark} The assertions $(i)-(vii)$ of Proposition \ref{prop:growth-phi} remain true for a general kernel $\nu$ such that $ w(r)= (r\nu^{\#}(r))^{1/p}$ and $\phi(t) = 1/w^{-1}(1/t)$ exist. \end{remark}

-We now present two contexts in which, it is possible to eschew the lack of certain assumptions of Theorem \ref{thm:main-result2} with a similar conclusion.
-The first context implies that lack of growth condition \eqref{eq:growth-condition} may sometime not be a direct obstacle in order to the Sobolev inequality and the second context implies that one can correct the lack of convexity.
-This is goal of the next result. \begin{theorem} Let $\nu: \R^d\setminus \{0\}\to [0, \infty]$ be measurable and $\phi$ be the corresponding critical function.
-Then the following inequality remains valid
+We now present two observations for which, it is possible to eschew the lack of certain assumptions of Theorem \ref{thm:main-result2} and retrieve a similar conclusion.
+The first observation implies that lack of growth condition \eqref{eq:growth-condition} may sometime not be a direct obstacle.
+For instance we saw in Example \ref{Ex:fractional-max} our inequality remains true although $\phi: t\mapsto \max(t^{p^*_{s_1}}, t^{p^*_{s_2}})$, $p^*_{s_2}>p^*_{s_1}> p$ does not satisfy the growth condition \eqref{eq:growth-condition}, but this is compensated by the fact that each $t\mapsto t^{p^*_{s_i}}, i=1,2$ verifies the growth condition \eqref{eq:growth-condition}.
+The second observation implies that one can compensate the lack of convexity.
+For instance, as we mentioned in Example \ref{Ex:fractionalmin} our inequality remains true although $\phi: t\mapsto \min(t^{p^*_{s_1}}, t^{p^*_{s_2}})$, $p^*_{s_2}>p^*_{s_1}>p$ is not convex but the inequality \eqref{eq:main-equality} remains true.
+The lack of convexity is compensated by the minorant convex.
+This is the goal of the next result. \begin{theorem} Let $\nu: \R^d\setminus \{0\}\to [0,\infty)$ be measurable and $\phi$ be the corresponding critical function.
+Assume there exist $\phi_i$, $i=1,2$ such that $t\mapsto\phi_i(t^{1/p})$ is convex and satisfies the growth condition: $\phi_i(t)\phi_i\big(\theta_i\frac{s}{t}\big)\leq \phi_i(s)$ for all $s\leq t$.
+Consider the following two scenarios.